Shemplo/Functional-Java/README.md

    import static ru.shemplo.fp.core.F.*;

    {
-       // New instance of Applicative
+       // New instance of Monad
        Monad <Integer> base = new Mo (44);
        // Applying bing operation
        Monad <String> str1  = $$ (base.bind (), a -> new Mo <> ("-" + a));